inventor2525/Mutable-Decentralized-Storage-Concept/README.md

 A result of this **may** be to "invert" web indexing so that it is outward from content of interest, rather than top down: which (lacking a central entity) must index all content in order to find all references to a single content. -- This would make search, into a filter and trust problem only.

 > For the purposes of this proposal, mutable and replyable will be taken as roughly the same thing, and content will mean ANY content: This could be social media replies.
 It could mean likes, dislikes, or reviews, signed by a cryptographic identity.
-It could mean videos of photos.
+It could mean videos or photos.
 It could mean edits or "forks" of content (educational, encyclopedic, blog, anything!).
 It could mean user id's and bio's, or encrypted personal browsing history.
 Anything!
 >
 > Additionally, a peer will be taken as any person or computer interested in some content or related content.